 In addition, you will need to determine the timing of your application; if you want to apply to the college “early decision” or “early action”, or during the regular admission deadline.
 If you know where you want to go, some colleges may have higher acceptance rates for students who apply early action or early decision, especially for those with a talent that the college needs to fill in a particular year.

 Think of the application as a complete picture of who you are, not as a set of isolated parts to be completed and thought of individually.
 There should be a confirming theme of your specific interests and goals.
 Plan each section to relate the message of how you are presenting and defining yourself.
 When all the elements of your application are read together, they will demonstrate who you are, what you want, and why you are a perfect fit for a particular college.
-To plan your application, use this grid (link to come) and these steps.
+To plan your application, use the College Application Worksheet. and these steps.

 Each part should be thoughtfully crafted and connected, including: